monsterr00/udemy_bookings/readme.md

 This is repository for Udemy learning project for bookings and reservation.

-- Built in Go versuin 1.18
+- Built in Go version 1.18